 For those who don't feel like making the long trek on foot, donkey rides are usually available for hire!
 After getting your fill of Petra, continue south to the wilderness of Wadi Rum, an expanse of desert made even more intriguing by the huge basalt slabs jutting prominently out of its sandy dunes.
 With a full day of activity under your belt, you'll be more than ready for an evening of Bedouin hospitality at your comfortable campsite before falling asleep under the stars.

 Day 4: Wadi Rum - Dead Sea

 Wake up well-rested from your cozy night of camping, and sip a hot beverage while you prepare for a two-hour Jeep tour of the area.
 You'll explore the canyons and rock bridges of Wadi Rum, stopping periodically to hunt for rock inscriptions or snap selfies with the awe-inspiring natural backdrop.
 Return to camp for lunch before saying farewell to the desert and making your way to the gorgeous shores of the Dead Sea.

 Seaside activities are plentiful, and the Dead Sea truly offers something to suit every interest.
-Take a dip in the calm, salty waters or soak up the sun from Ein Bokek's sandy beach.
-Or, spend your afternoon hours at the Ein Gedi Nature Preserve, where you can hike to an idyllic waterfall or stroll through the impressive botanic gardens.
+Take a dip in the calm, salty waters or soak up the sun from the sandy beach.
 You might also relax at the hotel spa, indulging in a mineral-rich mud wrap or another regional specialty, unwinding from the last few days of travel.